mendix/docs/content/en/docs/howto/logic-business-rules/filtering-data-on-an-overview-page.md

 ## 7 Filtering the Orders List by Attributes of Associated Customers Using XPath

-In the previous section you have constrained the data grid on attributes of the same entity as the data grid entity.
-In this section you will constrain the data grid on attributes over an associated object.
-In the following example you will filter the orders by their associated customers based on which city they are located.
+In the previous section, you have constrained the data grid on attributes of the same entity as the data grid entity.
+In this section, you will constrain the data grid on attributes of an associated object.
+In the following example you will filter the orders by cities where associated customers are from.

 1. To constrain the results in the orders list to only orders from customers in Rotterdam, enter the following XPath into the **XPath Contraint** editor: `[Sales.Order_Customer/Sales.Customer/City = 'Rotterdam']` (Note that in this XPath, **MyFirstModule** has been renamed to *Sales*).